Avi29071991/Kotlin-Native/README.md

 * Save location
 * Language Kotlin
 * Minimum API level, here API 28, but anything is ok.

-// TODO need to add screenshot of configuring a project

 Finished with the above setting.